-Grad students will complete 5 blogs, some as a group, some individually or in pairs.
-The topic of grad student blogs may differ somewhat from those of the undergraduate groups.
+Grad students will complete 5 blogs, some as a group, some individually or in pairs (depending on grad enrollment).
+The topic of grad student blogs may differ from undergraduate blogs.
 For essays 2a-4b, grad students can choose which essay to write (a or b).

 3c.
 Comments (All): After the blog essays are published, every student is responsible for reading all the essays.
-For the first two essays (0 and 1), all students are responsible for making at least one substantive comment on one of the other essays by Noon Saturday.
+For the first two essays (0 and 1), all students are responsible for making at least one substantive comment on one of the other essays by Noon Monday.

-For subsequent essays (which alternate between ODD and EVEN groups, 2a-4b), students in groups that did NOT write an essay that week are responsible for making at least one substantive comment by Noon Saturday.
+For subsequent essays (which alternate between ODD and EVEN groups, 2a-4b), students in groups that did NOT write an essay that week are responsible for making at least one substantive comment by Noon Monday.

 Comments should advance the conversation about the case being discussed.
 Specific connections back to the readings, thoughtful questions, and critical/constructive/specific feedback are all helpful.
 Vague comments lacking specifics are less useful.
-Comments must be made by the deadline to count.
+Comments must be posted by the deadline to count.